avijitliberty/cloud-native/content/cheatsheets/aws/vpc.md

 ### VPC

- * private network to deploy your resources (regional resource)
+ * Private network to deploy your resources (regional resource).

+ Here's how to create a VPC that you can use for a two-tier architecture in a production environment.
+To improve resiliency, you deploy the servers in two Availability Zones.

  ![AWS-VPC](/images/uploads/vpc-network.png)